gboeer/gboeer.github.io/drafts/yolo_versions.md

 **License:** [GNU Affero General Public License v3.0](https://github.com/sunsmarterjie/yolov12?tab=AGPL-3.0-1-ov-file) *Note: May require GPUs compatible with FlashAttention (Turing or newer NVIDIA architectures).*

+## Understanding YOLO Licenses and Their Implications for Commercial Use

+When choosing a YOLO implementation for real-world applications—especially proprietary or commercial products—it’s essential to understand the **software license** under which it is released.
+Different licenses come with different levels of freedom and restriction, particularly when it comes to modifying code, redistributing it, and using it in closed-source commercial products.

+Here’s an overview of the most relevant licenses used in YOLO implementations, along with a summary of their impact on commercial use. *This is not legal advice—consult a legal professional for guidance on compliance in your specific context.*

+---

+### 🟥 GNU Affero General Public License v3.0 (AGPL-3.0)

+**Used by:** YOLOv5, YOLOv8, YOLOv10, YOLOv11
+**Type:** Strong Copyleft
+**Commercial Use:** ⚠️ **Restricted**

+The AGPL-3.0 is one of the most restrictive open-source licenses.
+It allows commercial use *only if* you make your **entire** source code (including modifications and any software it interacts with over a network) publicly available under the same license.
+This effectively prohibits proprietary use unless you're willing to open source your codebase.
+This makes it unsuitable for most closed-source or SaaS products.

+---

+### 🟧 GNU General Public License v3.0 (GPL-3.0)

+**Used by:** YOLOv4, YOLOv6, YOLOv9
+**Type:** Strong Copyleft
+**Commercial Use:** ⚠️ **Restricted**

+Like the AGPL, the GPL-3.0 requires that derivative works and linked components also be released under the same license.
+You can use GPL-licensed software in commercial products, *but only if* you also open source those products under GPL.
+This may not be compatible with proprietary or internal-use software models.

+---

+### 🟨 Apache License 2.0

+**Used by:** YOLOX, YOLOV, YOLOV++
+**Type:** Permissive
+**Commercial Use:** ✅ **Allowed**

+The Apache 2.0 license is highly permissive.
+You can use, modify, and distribute the software in proprietary products without releasing your own source code, provided you retain copyright and license notices.
+It also includes a patent grant, offering additional protection.

+---

+### 🟩 MIT License

+**Used by:** Some YOLOv3 community implementations (e.g., by Erik Lindernoren)
+**Type:** Permissive
+**Commercial Use:** ✅ **Allowed**

+Similar in spirit to Apache 2.0, the MIT Licen

 ## Summary: Choosing the Right YOLO Version

 Here’s a quick overview of YOLO versions, their licenses, and suitability for commercial use: